Email Home Page

 Construction:

-An L-pad consists of 2 resistors connected by a sliding terminal.
+An L-pad consists of 2 resistors connected by a movable terminal (the 'wiper').
 One resistor is in series with the load and the other (shunt) resistor is connected in parallel with the load.
 The combination of the series resistance and the parallel shunt/speaker loads will always present a constant load to the amplifier.
 The diagram below shows the schematic symbol for an L-pad.
 You can also see that the 2 resistors are not the same value.
-The sliding terminal varies the resistance in series with the speaker and also varies the resistance in parallel with the speaker load.
-The position of the sliding terminal is determined by the position of the volume knob on the l-pad.
+The movable terminals vary the resistance in series with the speaker and also vary the resistance in parallel with the speaker load.
+The position of the wiper is determined by the position of the volume knob on the L-pad.

 Connection: